AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/build-investor-dashboard.md

     * A/B
 * **All-time revenue by source**
   * Metric – Revenue
-  * Group by customer’s utm_source
+  * Group by customer's utm_source
 * **Revenue from top 10 products**
   * Metric – Product revenue
     * Hide the chart
-    * Group by Product’s name.
+    * Group by Product's name.
 Select all products.
     * Set the time range to All-Time
     * Set the time interval to None
-    * In “Show top/bottom”, show only the top 10 sorted by Product profit
+    * In "Show top/bottom", show only the top 10 sorted by Product profit
 * **Cumulative distinct buyers by quarter**
   * Metric – Distinct buyers
     * Perspective – Cumulative